Reason for forming the Department

 Back in 1971, a group of men and women concerned about recent fires in their area gathered at the Level Cross Community Center to attempt to organize fire protection for the area in and around Level Cross.
 This group was very aware of the damage that fire could cause.
 A steering committee was appointed to determine the necessary requirements for a fire station.
 Committee findings and recommendations were presented to the citizens of the community who indicated a desire to continue the pursuit of fire protection.
 In early 1972, we began to lay bricks for our station.
 Except for finishing touches, our station was essentially completed in mid-1972.

-The station is still in the original location.
+The original fire station is still in its original location.
 It has been added onto several times to hold the equipment that we have.

 Names of all past chiefs

 Fallen in the line of duty